Request Request Appointment Forms Download Our Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Emergency Dentistry—South Windsor, CT

-man holding his mouth If you ever find yourself needing urgent dental care, it can be tough to know what to do.
-Fortunately, for the residents of South Windsor and the surrounding communities, there’s only one thing you need to do to get urgent, same-day dental care: call South Windsor Dental.
+man holding his mouth If you ever find yourself with a painful tooth, it can be tough to know what to do.
+Fortunately, for the residents of South Windsor and the surrounding communities, there’s only one thing you need to do to get the high-quality dental care you deserve: call South Windsor Dental.
 Dr. Sara Curcio and our team are experienced and equipped to handle a wide variety of dental emergencies, and when you call in, we will try to see you as quickly as possible.
 When you’re in need of an emergency dentist in South Windsor, always know that our practice is here to provide help whenever you need it the most.

 Why Choose South Windsor Dental for Emergency Dentistry?